-Command Purpose Enter global configuration mode.
-Set the length of time that a dynamic entry remains in the MAC address table after the entry is used or updated.
-Step 1 configure terminal Step 2 mac address-table aging-time [0 10-1000000] The range is 10 to 1000000 seconds.
+Command Purpose Step 1 configure terminal Enter global configuration mode.
+Step 2mac address-table aging-time [0 10-1000000] [vlan vlan-id]Set the length of time that a dynamic entry re address table after the entry is used or update Set the length of time that a dynamic entry remains in the MAC address table after the entry is used or updated.
+The range is 10 to 1000000 seconds.
 The default is 300.
 You can also enter 0, which disables aging.
 Static address entries are never aged or removed from the table.
+For vlan-id , valid IDs are 1 to 4094.
 Step 3 end Return to privileged EXEC mode.
 Step 4 show mac address-table aging-time Verify your entries.
 Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.